Updated: Tuesday, 24 December 2019

-Simply put, Google hates spam, malware, and other malicious software.
-To fight these, Google places strong measures to protect people from them.
+Google hates spam, malware, and malicious software.
+If Google were to indiscriminately serve websites that contain, even unintentional, malicious content, it would undermine its reputation as the go-to search engine for reliable information.
+To fight these, Google places active measures to protect people from them.

-Needless to say, either of these measures will cause a significant drop in your traffic, conversions, and rankings.
+Either of these measures will cause a significant drop in your traffic, conversions, and rankings.
 If your website is blacklisted, then your website won’t appear in search results.
-Warning messages, meanwhile, will effectively turn away users from your website and prevent them from accessing it.
+Warning messages, meanwhile, will effectively turn away users from your site and prevent them from accessing it.

 Using Good Website Security to Improve Your SEO

 While bad website security can harm your SEO, the good news is that the opposite is also true: good website security can improve your SEO.

 Aside from preventing your website from being flagged and blacklisted by Google, good website security can boost your SEO by:

 - Improving conversions.
 People tend to trust secure websites more than unsecured websites, especially if they’re purchasing a product or service on your site.
 The more secure your website is, the more likely they’ll explore and use your website.